Securing Your Site and Income in a Changing World

 One of the biggest worries for cell site landlords today is whether they will lose their cell site tenants.
 That’s not surprising.
 Constantly evolving technology has changed more than how people communicate.
 It has changed the way operators do business.

 New technology drives what a cell site network looks like.
-Back when cell phones were first used, they cost thousands of dollars and airtime was expensive.
-Cellular telephone equipment was housed in racks, was very expensive to maintain and was often located in the tallest site around.
-Today, for the latest technologies, the equipment is the size of a suitcase, tall towers have made way for shorter sites, and they’re much cheaper to manage.
+Back when cell phones were first used, they cost thousands of pounds and airtime was expensive.
+Mobile telephone equipment was housed in racks and was very expensive to maintain.
+Today, for the latest technologies, the equipment is the size of a suitcase and it’s much cheaper to manage.

 The growing capabilities of mobile devices combined with the millions of users has changed how operators must provide service.
 What was once a valuable cell site may no longer be if it cannot meet the needs of new technology.
 Right now, new compact base stations and femtocells are changing the way operators plan their networks.
 The once important mountaintop site can be replaced by multiple tall rooftop sites, which in turn could be replaced by lower rooftop sites, which then could be replaced by femtocells or compact equipment on light poles.
 Some traditional cell sites could become obsolete altogether.